cesullivan99/trail-recommender/DESIGN.md

 # Trail Recommender
 ## Design Spec

 In this document I outline the design of the trail recommender.
-The format of this document is modeled off of the Dartmouth College COSC50 design spec template.
+This document is modeled off of the Dartmouth College COSC50 design spec template.

 ## User interface